 course!).
 Be determined, do not let your baby dictate when or where or

-We were proud to be so well prepared.
+We were actually proud to be so well prepared.
 Let that cutie arrive!
 And he

-did, and he was the cutest baby ever :).
+did, and of course he was the cutest and sweetest baby ever :).

 all my 'perfect preparations' there was another topic besides sleeping